AdobeDocs/campaign-web.en/help/v8/workflows/activities/javascript-code.md

 1. Add a **JavaScript code** activity after the External signal activity with the type **Advanced**.

-1. Add two transitions: one for each possible variable value ("running," "yoga").
+1. Add two transitions: one for each possible variable value ("running", "yoga").

 1. Click **Edit first call code** and configure the code snippet as shown below: